tarasowski/serverless-lead-capture-tool/README.md

 2. Change the name of the s3 bucket inside `package.json`
 3. Run `npm run qd`
 4. Change your endpoint in the form.html file
-5. You endpoint should supply a companyId `send/{companyId}`it acts as a HASH in DynamoDb
+5. You need to supply a random companyId as a parameter `send/{companyId}`
 6. Setup the form on your site and start gathering leads
 7. Have fun